 The above list is simply an illustration and is by no means exhaustive.
 Anyone who makes a reservation can stay at an oTENTik in Banff.

-What is included in a Banff oTENTIK?
+What is Included in a Banff oTENTIK?

-The Banff National Park oTEntik tents were built and equipped to make camping accessible for virtually everyone.
+The Banff National Park oTENTik tents were built and equipped to make camping accessible for virtually everyone.
 You will still need to bring some camping gear (sleeping bags, etc), but the big, expensive camping equipment has been provided by Parks Canada.

 Each Banff oTENTik includes: